niharika158/Supervised-Stereo/README.md

-This is a reimplementation of the paper On the Importance of Stereo for Accurate Depth Estimation:
+This is a supervised reimplementation of the paper On the Importance of Stereo for Accurate Depth Estimation:
 An Efficient Semi-Supervised Deep Neural Network Approach using pytorch.

 ![Disparity Output](https://github.com/niharika158/Supervised_stereo/blob/main/test_resultL_38.png)